tribbloid/shapesafe/README.md

 ### Architecture

-Unlike most of its predecessors, tensor operations in shapesafe are **lazily verified**, and writing expressions requires no definition of implicit type class.
+Unlike most of its predecessors, tensor operations in shapesafe are **lazily verified**, and writing expressions requires no declaration of implicit type class.
-This is a deliberate design which allows complex compositions to be defined with no boilerplate conditions (see [example above](#complex function composition, with no implicit scope )).
-As a trade-off, shape errors in expressions are suppressed by default, due to the fact that such expressions are still represented as computation graph:
+This is a deliberate design which allows complex operand compositions to be defined with no boilerplate (see [example above](#complex function composition, with no implicit scope )).
+As a trade-off, shape errors in expressions are suppressed when defined, at which time they are still represented as computation graph:

 ```scala
   val a = Shape(1, 2)